satriakurniawan16/PokemonApp/README.md

-# RickAndMorty - Android Architecture Sample
+# Pokemon - Android Architecture Sample For Pincon Assesment

 This App Base On A Rick And Morty simple app Architecture  practices in Android Development.
 Including: